 The one-event trial logic

 The cleanest use of a streaming free trial is when you want to watch one specific thing and you do not plan to keep the subscription afterward.
-The 7-day trial windows on Max, Paramount+, Apple TV+, FuboTV, and Crunchyroll, and the 30-day windows on Hulu and Amazon Prime, are all long enough to cover a single weekend event plus a buffer for cancellation.
+The 7-day trial windows on Apple TV+, FuboTV, and Crunchyroll, and the 30-day Amazon Prime window, are all long enough to cover a single weekend event plus a buffer for cancellation.
+(Max, Paramount+, and Hulu's standalone plan no longer offer free trials, so events exclusive to them need a paid or discounted month.)
 The discipline is to start the trial the day before the event and cancel within 24 hours after, which is well within the trial window.

 The first step is identifying the right service.
 Major US live events are typically tied to a single broadcaster: CBS for half the NFL playoff games, NBC for Sunday Night Football, Fox for the World Series and the other half of NFL coverage, ABC for the NBA Finals and the Oscars.
 The streaming equivalent of each broadcaster is documented per-event in the table above.
 Premium cable channels (HBO via Max, TBS / TNT / truTV via cable subscription only) have fewer streaming-only options, which is the gap discussed in detail below.